SingingData/Birdsong/README.md

 In the 'notebooks' folder you will find the script used to strip and downsample the audio from the original captured video.

 This dataset complements the repository here https://github.com/SingingData/Birdsong-Self-Supervised-Learning.

-On that repo you can find two notebooks to preprocess and filter this birdsong dataset using two methods.
+This dataset is unfiltered.
+We recommend filtering this dataset before using.
+There are two notebooks to preprocess and filter this birdsong available here https://github.com/SingingData/Birdsong-Self-Supervised-Learning/tree/master/Notebooks/Preprocessing.
 The first eliminates those audio samples with a low differential between minimum and maximum magnitude.
-The second method performs a K-means analysis on the Constant Q transform of the audio sample to identify and eliminate unwanted samples. https://github.com/SingingData/Birdsong-Self-Supervised-Learning/tree/master/Notebooks/Preprocessing  Note the dataset here is unfiltered.
+The second method performs a K-means analysis on the Constant Q transform of the audio sample to identify and eliminate unwanted samples.